 One of the best parts of backpacking, despite its anti-immersive nature, is the camaraderie that occurs in crunched buses, hammock-slung hostel gardens, and around the old grub-time table.
 Other travelers often provide the most lucrative tips, funniest tales of woe, as well as the most inspirational conversations you can find on the trail.
 However, there is often that one, despite the ubiquitous drive to experience the great unknown, who deems all other tourists shams, unworthy of the setting, a foul stench upon the un-trodden corners of earth.
 Her name was Joanne.

-As we were weaving through the streets of Kuala Lampur, she’d flagged down our passenger van, knowing full well, as the logos stenciled on side panels indicated, that tourists might be aboard.
+As we were weaving through the streets of Kuala Lampur and passing Kuala Lumpur hotels and restaurants, she’d flagged down our passenger van, knowing full well, as the logos stenciled on side panels indicated, that tourists might be aboard.
 Nevertheless, negotiating her six feet of limbs and legs into the most spacious of bench seats, the front one, she was already a full paragraph into explaining to the driver her hatred for other foreigners.
 Finishing her speech, she turned to us, my girlfriend Emma, me, and a nice English couple, two scientists, Elliot and Simone, we’d just made friends with.
 She let us know she’d normally never accept such a ride.

 We were going to Taman Negara, the famed oldest jungle in the world, home to some of the last remaining wild tigers and elephants in Southeast Asia.
 As one might expect, reaching such an untouched nature reserve, more or less, required taking a rather established route.
 After all, your average traveler isn’t skilled in the subtleties of hunting and gathering, navigating dense jungles, or hollowing tree trunks to float rabid rivers.
 Emma and I, who appreciate bi-weekly cold showers or eating three meals of canned beans directly from the tin, had accepted that this one wasn’t an off-the-beaten track mission.